user_image

 Growth creates operational pressure.

-And the real goal is not cheap labor.
+The real goal is not cheap labor.

 It is building a stronger, more scalable business without unnecessary overhead and complexity slowing everything down.